Valley Fever (Coccidioidomycosis)

 - How is valley fever (coccidioidomycosis) diagnosed?

-- How is valley fever (coccidioidomycosis) treated?
+- What is the treatment for valley fever (coccidioidomycosis)?

 - What is the prognosis (outcome) for valley fever (coccidioidomycosis)?

 - What are the risk factors for developing valley fever (coccidioidomycosis)?

 - Where can one find more information on valley fever?

 - Patient Comments: Valley Fever - Symptoms